cho102/cs167_lab3/cho102_lab3/README.md

     - new IsEven().apply(5)

 - **(Q2)** Did the program compile?
+    - The program was able to compile when I add base=0 after the printNumbers function in the else section since that is where base was declared.
+However, when added base=0 at the end of the if/else statement, it wasn't able to compile.

 - **(Q3)** If it does not work, what is the error message you get?